Sibghatullah-Laghari/FileMind/CONTRIBUTING.md

 # Contribution Workflow – GitHub Standard

 > 📅 **Updated:** 2026-07-16
 > 📌 **Purpose:** This guide outlines the standard Git/GitHub workflow for contributing to this repository.
-Follow these steps to submit changes smoothly.
+Follow these steps to submit changes smoothly..

 ---